-Mr. Schoebel's employment agreement provides that if Mr. Schoebel's employment is terminated by reason of his death or Disability, he will be entitled to receive a lump sum payment equal to, (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) his annual salary and (y) an amount equal to the average of the annual bonuses awarded for the last two years immediately preceding the year of termination (if no annual bonus was awarded for the year (or two years) preceding the year of termination, a minimum bonus equal to one times 50% of Mr. Schoebel's then annual salary, and (iii) automobile allowance for one year.
+Mr. Schoebel's employment agreement provides that if Mr. Schoebel's employment is terminated by reason of his death or Disability, he will be entitled to receive a lump sum payment equal to, (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) his annual salary and (y) an amount equal to the average of the annual bonuses awarded for the last two years immediately preceding the year of termination (ii no annual bonus was awarded for the year (or two years) preceding the year of termination, a minimum bonus equal to one times 50% of Mr. Schoebel's then annual salary, and (iii) automobile allowance for one year.
 In addition to the foregoing, all outstanding unvested equity-based incentives and awards will vest and become free from restrictions and be exercisable in accordance with their terms.
-Additionally, if Mr. Schoebel's employment is terminated (i) by us without Cause, (ii) by Mr. Schoebel for Good Reason, (iii) upon non-renewal of the employment term by us, or (iv) by Mr. Schoebel for any or no reason within the 12 month period following a Change in Control, a lump sum payment equal to, (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) two times annual salary and (y) two times the average of the annual bonuses awarded for the year (or two years) preceding the year of termination, (ii no annual bonus was awarded for the year (or two years) preceding the year of termination awards will vest and become free from restrictions and be exercisable in accordance with their terms.
+Additionally, if Mr. Schoebel's employment is terminated (i) by us without Cause, (ii) by Mr. Schoebel for Good Reason, (iii) upon non-renewal of the employment term by us, or (iv) by Mr. Schoebel for any or no reason within the 12 month period following a Change in Control, a lump sum payment equal to, (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) two times annual salary and (y) two times the average of the annual bonuses awarded for the last two years immediately preceding the year of termination, if no annual bonus was awarded for the year (or two years) preceding the year of termination, a minimum bonus equal to two times 50% of Mr. Schoebel's then annual salary), and (iii) automobile allowance for one year.
+In addition to the foregoing, all outstanding unvested equity-based incentives and awards will vest and become free from restrictions and be exercisable in accordance with their terms.